Adnan al-Ghoul

 Adnan Al-Ghoul was one of the senior operatives in Hamas' military apparatus.
 He specialized in explosives and among other attacks was behind the 1995 attack at the Beit Lid junction in central Israel, and the 1996 bombing at Dizengoff Center in the heart of Tel Aviv, together responsible for the deaths of 32 Israelis.

 Adnan was not an "ordinary rank-and-file" operative but rather a top-ranking of Hamas' military apparatus in the Gaza Strip.
 He specialized in the preparation of IEDs and developed the Qassam rocket system for Hamas (earning him the nickname "father of the Qassam").
 He was the right-hand man of Muhammad Deif, head of Hamas' military wing, and had an important role in Hamas' plot to sabotage the Oslo Accords.
 For example, Al-Ghoul was involved in manufacturing the bombs used in the double attack at the Beit Lid junction in the center of Israel on 22 January, 1995, in which 22 Israelis were killed.
 He also prepared the explosive belt for the 1996 Purim suicide bombing at Dizengoff Center in the heart of Tel Aviv, in which ten Israeli civilians were killed.
 He died in an Israeli Air Force targeted killing on 21 October 2004.

-Identified by the Israeli Defense Forces (IDF) as Hamas' top bombmaker, he joined the organisation soon after its creation in 1988.
+Identified by the Israel Defense Forces (IDF) as Hamas' top bombmaker, he joined the organisation soon after its creation in 1988.
 He then served as an assistant to Izz ad-Din al-Qassam Brigades's top engineer, Yahya Ayyash.
 Al-Ghoul took over Ayyash's role in 1996, after his mentor's targeted killing.